j23414/desc_workflows/README.md

 ## NextFlow

+Each item below can be expanded, to see details

 <details><summary>Install Nextflow on MacOS - <b>DONE</b></summary>

 Based on [installation instructions on Nextflow](https://www.nextflow.io/), make sure Java version > 1.8